 Once your boots are looking as good as new from the outside (or at least close to it), it’s time to focus on the inside.
 The dampness your feet produce, along with any moisture from snow, fog, or rain, can all damage the inside of your boots (especially salty sweat and saltwater).

-Pull out any insoles, wipe them down or launder them, then use a damp, clean rag to wipe out the inside of your boots.
-Do this step before any more extensive cleaning of the exterior, because once you get the insides dry, you want them to stay that way.
+Pull out any insoles, wipe them down, then use a clean, lightly damp rag to wipe out the inside of your boots.
+Do this step before more extensive cleaning of the exterior, because once you get the insides dry, you want them to stay that way.